 It is always worthwhile making these agreements.

-This will reduce the emotional and financial cost.
+This will reduce the emotional and financial costs.

-They also offer a couple an opportunity to agree in advance the terms of their relationship.
+They also offer a couple an opportunity to agree in advance on the terms of their relationship.

 Where there is clarity there is a better chance of harmony.